AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

   * a tag model that includes car models released in 2019 and 2020.
   * multiple tag models that include the same few car models.

 **Images used to train**: You can use the same images to train different tag models.
-However, the do not associate an image with more than one tag in a tag model.
-Hence, it is possible to tag the same image with different tags belonging to different tag models.
+However, do not associate an image with more than one tag in a tag model.
+It is possible to tag the same image with different tags belonging to different tag models.

 You cannot undo the training.
 The above guidelines should help you choose good images to train.